-Our research focuses on the development of decentralized waste treatment solutions that can be scaled to meet the needs of a variety of resource-constrained environments.
+Our research focuses on the development of compact decentralized waste treatment solutions that can be scaled to meet the needs of a variety of resource-constrained environments.
 In many disadvantaged communities around the world, in the United States, and in our home state of North Carolina, there is a lack of safe, effective and affordable sanitation solutions for the treatment of human waste and other contaminated wastewaters.
-Simultaneously, increasing urbanization and water scarcity contribute to the need for new approaches to how households and communities can recycle and reuse critical resources, such as water and energy.
+Simultaneously, increasing urbanization and water scarcity add urgency to the need for new approaches to how households and communities can conserve, recycle and reuse water and energy.

 The Center for WaSH-AID partners with experts at Duke and around the world to develop innovative technologies, business models and policy insights to address the global sanitation crisis.
-Our team of engineers, scientists, economists and policy experts work with industry partners and entrepreneurs to design user-centered technologies that are modular and scalable, capable of meeting the needs of various communities in countries and regions of interest.
+Our team of engineers, scientists, economists and policy experts works with industry partners and entrepreneurs to design user-centered technologies that are modular and scalable, capable of meeting the needs of various communities in countries and regions of interest.

 Current Projects Include:

 - Gates Foundation Reinvent the Toilet Challenge